Does your cooked rice look crunchy?

 Now, let’s look at the tips to avoid this issue altogether.

 How To Avoid Crunchy Rice While Cooking?

-As you know, it is always better to learn the right technique than trying out the quick fixes.
+As you know, learning the right technique is always better than trying quick fixes.

 It does help in the long term, and you also get to perfect the art of cooking in the process.